epam/syndicate-rule-engine/QUICKSTART.md

 ## Architecture

 ### AWS infrastructure
-The API of the service is built on AWS Lambdas and API Gateway (or K8s and bottle/gunicorn server).
+The API of the service can be built on AWS Lambdas and API Gateway (or K8s and bottle/gunicorn server).
 DynamoDB (or MongoDB) is the primary database.
 Together with S3 (or MinIO) they are used to keep data.
-AWS Batch (or K8s) is used to perform scans.
+AWS Batch (or K8S) is used to perform scans.
 Here is a superficial diagram:

 ![Syndicate Rule Engine](./docs/assets/context_diagram.png)